charlesnicholson/nanoprintf/README.md

 If no configuration flags are specified, nanoprintf will default to "reasonable" embedded values in an attempt to be helpful: floats are enabled, but writeback, binary, and large formatters are disabled.
 If any configuration flags are explicitly specified, nanoprintf requires that all flags are explicitly specified.

 If a disabled format specifier feature is used, no conversion will occur and the format specifier string simply will be printed instead.

+### Sprintf Safety
+By default, npf_snprintf and npf_vsnprintf behave according to the C Standard: the provided buffer will be filled but not overrun, though a null-terminator `0` byte will *not* be written at the end if the buffer is exhausted!

+nanoprintf offers three options for configuring safety:
+* Do nothing.
+User-provided buffers will not be null-terminated if exhausted.
+* 'NANOPRINTF_SNPRINTF_SAFE_TRIM_STRING_ON_OVERFLOW': When exhausted, the final byte of the buffer will be overwritten with a null-terimator byte.
+This is similar in spirit to the behavior of [BSD strlcpy](https://linux.die.net/man/3/strlcpy).
+* 'NANOPRINTF_SNPRINTF_SAFE_EMPTY_STRING_ON_OVERFLOW': When exhausted, the _first_ byte of the buffer will be overwritten with a null-terminator byte.
+This is similar in spirit to Microsoft's [snprintf_s implementation](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/snprintf-s-snprintf-s-l-snwprintf-s-snwprintf-s-l).

+In any of the above cases, nanoprintf will still return the number of bytes that would have been written to the buffer, had there been enough room.
+This value does not account for the null-terminator byte, in accordance with the C Standard.

 ## Formatting